ivknv/s3m/docs/intro.rst

 What else is different from `sqlite3`?
 ######################################
 * There are no cursors.
-All you need is the connection object, it's completely self-sufficent.
+All you need is the connection object, it's completely self-sufficient.
 * You can freely share connections between threads (not that you have to), given ``check_same_thread=False``.
 * You can use the ``with`` statement with the connection object to acquire the locks.